JetBrains/kotlin-web-site/docs/topics/enum-classes.md

 printAllValues<RGB>() // prints RED, GREEN, BLUE
 ```

-Every enum constant has properties for obtaining its name and position in the enum class declaration:
+Every enum constant has properties for obtaining its name and position (starting with 0) in the enum class declaration:

 ```kotlin
 val name: String
 val ordinal: Int
 ```

-The enum constants also implement the [Comparable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparable/index.html) interface,
-with the natural order being the order in which they are defined in the enum class.